Shrimp Pesto Rice Bowls

 • Prep raw shrimp.
 If you can find peeled and deveined shrimp, use that.
 If not, you’ll want to peel and devein it.
 You may also want to remove the tail (your choice).

 • Marinate shrimp.
-Place the shrimp in a large plastic bag.
+Place the shrimp in a bowl or large plastic bag.
 Add pesto sauce and marinate for an hour or so.
+(You may want to reserve a little pesto sauce for serving.)

 • Grill shrimp.
 Heat an indoor grill pan to medium-high heat.
 Add a drizzle of olive oil and add shrimp (you’ll need to work in batches).
 When the shrimp changes from gray to pink, quickly flip it and repeat on the other side.
 The shrimp will only take a few minutes and this will depend on the size of your shrimp.

 • Grill onions and peppers.
 Meanwhile, cook veggies in another pan.
-Saute veggies until tender.
+Saute veggies in a bit of oil until tender.
 Season with salt and pepper.

 You can also grill the veggies on the same pan that you used for the shrimp.